Electrical Engineering (EE)

 EE 5993.
 AI Practicum.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate standing or consent of instructor.
 This AI practicum course includes weekly AI seminar which provides insights on the current state of the AI and ML technologies and covers a wide variety of AI topics, such as computer vision, natural language processing (NLP), theoretical ML, AI fairness & ethics, cognitive science, AI hardware, etc. The seminars will include speakers from industry and academia, who discuss the state of the practice with real use cases and methodologies to make AI projects a tangible success.
 The practicum also offers an experiential training opportunity to apply AI to problems in the real world.
 Standard AI programming tool suites and design flow concepts will be learned through the mini-project.
 Students will also be introduced to how AI is impacting society, the ethics of AI solutions, concerns surrounding AI, and deploying AI in complex scenarios.
 Python programming experience is needed.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 6243.
-Modeling and Control of Three-Phase PWM Converters.
+Modeling and Control of Three-Phase Pulse-width Modulated Converters.
 (3-0) 3 Credit Hours.

-Develop understanding of power conversion principles in three-phase PWM converters and learn to design the control for the converters used in most applications through: use of switching state vectors and different modulation schemes, development of averaged models of rectifiers and inverters in
+Prerequisite: Graduate standing or consent of instructor.
+Develop understanding of power conversion principles in three-phase Pulse-width Modulated (PWM) converters and learn to design the control for the converters used in most applications through: use of switching state vectors and different modulation schemes, development of averaged models of rectifiers and inverters in stationary and rotating coordinates, small-signal modeling in rotating coordinates, and closed loop control design.
+This course has Differential Tuition.

 EE 6343.
 Advanced Topics in Systems and Control.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of Graduate Advisor of Record and Dissertation Director.
 Current topics in the systems and control area.
 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 6363.
 Advanced Topics in Signal Processing.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of Graduate Advisor of Record and Dissertation Director.
 Current topics in the signal processing area.
 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 6383.
 Advanced Topics in Communications.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of Graduate Advisor of Record and Dissertation Director.
 Current topics in the communications area.
 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 6493.
 Advanced Topics in Electronic Materials and Devices.
 (2-3) 3 Credit Hours.

+Prerequisite: EE 5693 and EE 5503 or EE 5593 or consent of instructor.
 Topics to be selected from advanced sensors, actuators, engineered materials, device physics, microwave applications of MEMS structures, optoelectronics and photonics, microelectronic devices and nanotechnology.
 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 6931.
 Graduate Research Internship.
 (0-0) 1 Credit Hour.

+Prerequisite: Graduate standing in electrical and computer engineering and consent of instructor.
 Research associated with enrollment in the Graduate Research Internship Program.
 The grade report for the course is either “CR” (satisfactory performance on Graduate Research Internship) or “NC” (unsatisfactory performance on Graduate Research Internship).
-Differential Tuition: $55.
+This course has Differential Tuition.

 EE 6932.
 Graduate Research Internship.
 (0-0) 2 Credit Hours.

+Prerequisite: Graduate standing in electrical and computer engineering and consent of instructor.
 Research associated with enrollment in the Graduate Research Internship Program.
 The grade report for the course is either “CR” (satisfactory performance on Graduate Research Internship) or “NC” (unsatisfactory performance on Graduate Research Internship).
-Differential Tuition: $110.
+This course has Differential Tuition.

 EE 6933.
 Graduate Research Internship.
 (0-0) 3 Credit Hours.

+Prerequisite: Graduate standing in electrical and computer engineering and consent of instructor.
 Research associated with enrollment in the Graduate Research Internship Program.
 The grade report for the course is either “CR” (satisfactory performance on Graduate Research Internship) or “NC” (unsatisfactory performance on Graduate Research Internship).
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 6941.
 Graduate Project.
 (0-0) 1 Credit Hour.

+Prerequisite: Consent of the Graduate Advisor of Record and Project Advisor.
 A semester-long project with approval of a supervising faculty.
 Credit will be awarded upon successful submission of a written report.
 May be repeated for credit, but not more than 3 hours will apply to the Master’s degree.
 Enrollment is required each term in which the project is in progress.
 (Formerly EE 6963.)
-Differential Tuition: $55.
+This course has Differential Tuition.

 EE 6942.
 Graduate Project.
 (0-0) 2 Credit Hours.

+Prerequisite: Consent of the Graduate Advisor of Record and Project Advisor.
 A semester-long project with approval of a supervising faculty.
 Credit will be awarded upon successful submission of a written report.
 May be repeated for credit, but not more than 3 hours will apply to the Master’s degree.
 Enrollment is required each term in which the project is in progress.
 (Formerly EE 6963.)
-Differential Tuition: $110.
+This course has Differential Tuition.

 EE 6943.
 Graduate Project.
 (0-0) 3 Credit Hours.

+Prerequisite: Consent of the Graduate Advisor of Record and Project Advisor.
 A semester-long project with approval of a supervising faculty.
 Credit will be awarded upon successful submission of a written report.
 May be repeated for credit, but not more than 3 hours will apply to the Master’s degree.
 Enrollment is required each term in which the project is in progress.
 (Formerly EE 6963.)
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 EE 6951.
 Independent Study.
 (0-0) 1 Credit Hour.

+Prerequisite: Graduate standing and permission in writing (form available) of the instructor and the Graduate Advisor of Record.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not normally or not often available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, will apply to the degree.
-Differential Tuition: $55.
+This course has Differential Tuition.

 EE 6952.
 Independent Study.
 (0-0) 2 Credit Hours.

+Prerequisite: Graduate standing and permission in writing (form available) of the instructor and the Graduate Advisor of Record.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not normally or not often available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, will apply to the degree.
-Differential Tuition: $110.
+This course has Differential Tuition.

 EE 6953.
 Independent Study.
 (0-0) 3 Credit Hours.

+Prerequisite: Graduate standing and permission in writing (form available) of the instructor and the Graduate Advisor of Record.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not normally or not often available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, will apply to the degree.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 6961.
 Comprehensive Examination.
 (0-0) 1 Credit Hour.

+Prerequisite: Consent of the Graduate Advisor of Record.
 Independent study course for the purpose of taking the Comprehensive Examination.
 May be repeated for credit as many times as approved by the Graduate Studies Committee.
 Enrollment is required each term in which the Comprehensive Examination is taken if no other courses are being taken that term.
 The grade report for the course is either “CR” (satisfactory performance on the Comprehensive Examination) or “NC” (unsatisfactory performance on the Comprehensive Examination).
-Differential Tuition: $55.
+This course has Differential Tuition.

 EE 6973.
 Special Problems.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Problems courses may be repeated for credit when topics vary, but not more than 6 hours, regardless of discipline, may be applied to the degree.
-Differential Tuition: $165.
-Course fees: LRE1 $25; STSE $30.
+This course has Differential Tuition.
+Course Fee: LRE1 $25; STSE $30.

 EE 6981.
 Master's Thesis.
 (0-0) 1 Credit Hour.

+Prerequisite: Consent of the Graduate Advisor of Record and thesis director.
 Thesis research and preparation.
 May be repeated for credit, but not more than 6 hours will apply to the Master’s degree.
 Credit will be awarded upon completion of the thesis.
 Enrollment is required each term in which the thesis is in progress.
-Differential Tuition: $55.
+This course has Differential Tuition.

 EE 6982.
 Master's Thesis.
 (0-0) 2 Credit Hours.

+Prerequisite: Consent of the Graduate Advisor of Record and thesis director.
 Thesis research and preparation.
 May be repeated for credit, but not more than 6 hours will apply to the Master’s degree.
 Credit will be awarded upon completion of the thesis.
 Enrollment is required each term in which the thesis is in progress.
-Differential Tuition: $110.
+This course has Differential Tuition.

 EE 6983.
 Master's Thesis.
 (0-0) 3 Credit Hours.

+Prerequisite: Consent of the Graduate Advisor of Record and thesis director.
 Thesis research and preparation.
 May be repeated for credit, but not more than 6 hours will apply to the Master’s degree.
 Credit will be awarded upon completion of the thesis.
 Enrollment is required each term in which the thesis is in progress.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 6991.
 Research Seminar.
 (1-0) 1 Credit Hour.